Township of East Cleveland 1847 to 1870

 Gamble Greenhouse on Burton Avenue supplied the leading Cleveland florists who were known for their beautiful pansy beds.

 The Martin Commercial Fish House was located on Dugway Brook near the railroad tracks.

 The Christian Gottschalt family also owned a fish house and sold fish from door to door from a cart.

 New England farmers began to settle in 1861.
 Truck farms operated by Germans hauled their produce to the city and returned with loads of manure from the Central Market horse barns.

 The days of stagecoach travel was coming to an end as the rail line was extending westward along the lakeshore.
 It was difficult to maintain schedules, particularly in bad weather.
-Cars often jumped the tracks, and trains were delayed by stray animals, fallen trees, and obstructions.
+Cars often jumped the tracks, and stray animals, delayed trains, fallen trees, and obstructions.
 Despite the hardships, the area along the lake developed rapidly.